Ferroin/stcli/README.md

 * /rest/db/scan: Including support for re-scanning individual folders, and specific sub-paths.
 * /rest/db/override
+* /rest/system/status

 I plan on adding support for other calls as time permits.

+If a REST call returns any JSON data, it will be reformatted so that it's actually readable by a real person (keys will be sorted, and line breaks added with 2 spaces for each level of indentation).

 ## Unsupported REST Calls ##
 For various reasons, I do not plan to add support for the following calls: